How Recruiters Can Hire Smarter in Web3: From Proof-Based Screening to Global Pay Clarity

 Active participation in one blockchain community forum.

 Candidates shared links and summaries; HR validated each in less than 15 minutes.
-This change cut early screening time by 40% and boosted offer acceptance by 25%.
+This made early screening less dependent on resume polish and gave the hiring team a cleaner way to compare candidates before interviews.

 The company adopted a hybrid pay model — 70% fiat, 30% token grant vesting quarterly — for fairness and alignment.
 Recruiters also standardized pay disclosure using a “Total Comp Box” in every JD.